Georg Wilhelm Friedrich Hegel: The Phenomenology of Spirit

 Hegel's proper account of Christianity, however, is to be found in the final section of the Phenomenology just prior to the closing chapter, Absolute Knowing.
 It is presented under the heading The Revelatory Religion [die offenbare Religion].
-By means of philosophical exposition of Christian doctrines such as Incarnation and Resurrection, Hegel claims to demonstrate or to make "manifest" the conceptual truth of Christianity, and so to overcome was has only been positively revealed [geöffenbarte] by explication of its underlying, revelatory truth.
+By means of philosophical exposition of Christian doctrines such as Incarnation and Resurrection, Hegel claims to demonstrate or to make "manifest" the conceptual truth of Christianity, and so to overcome what has only been positively revealed [geöffenbarte] by explication of its underlying, revelatory truth.

 The heart of Hegel's interpretation of Christianity can be seen in his interpretation of the Trinity.
-God the Father must give Himself existence as finitely human Son, the death of whom discloses His essential being as Spirit—and, crucially, according to Hegel, his [Hegel's] own philosophical concept of spirit makes transparent what is only obscurely represented in the Christian concept of the Trinity.
+God the Father must give Himself existence as finitely human Son, the death of whom discloses His essential being as Spirit – and, crucially, according to Hegel, his [Hegel's] own philosophical concept of spirit makes transparent what is only obscurely represented in the Christian concept of the Trinity.
 And so it makes manifest the philosophical truth of religion, which now is known.

 In an essay on the Phenomenology, George di Giovanni contrasts Kant's rational faith with Hegel's rational religion.
 On his view, the modern role of religion consists in "expressing and nurturing spirit in its most individual forms" rather than in explaining reality.
 There is no longer any place for faith in opposition to knowledge.
 Instead, faith assumes such forms as the trust placed "in individuals close to us, or in the time and place in which we happen to live."

 In other words, according to Hegel's philosophical interpretation, Christianity does not require faith in any doctrine that is not fully justified by reason.
 What is left, then, is the religious community, free to minister to individual needs and to celebrate the absolute freedom of spirit.